arborvitae-gg/ero-math-test/docs/user-guide.md

 1.  **Register an Account**

     -   Go to the registration page.
-    -   Fill in your name, email, password, grade level, school, and coach name.
+    -   Fill in your first/middle/last name, email, password, grade level, school, and coach name.
+    -   Submit the form to receive an email verification code
-    -   Submit the form to create your account and log in.
+    -   Confirm the code in your email to create your account and log in.

 2.  **Log In**